It’s no secret that Kingston continues to be one of the hottest cities in the Hudson Valley.

 “We were most perplexed by what Black Creek Apartments would become.
 It’s about equidistant from New Paltz and Poughkeepsie, and our smallest complex,” Brocker says.

 Black Creek gets its name from the Black Creek Nature Preserve that it faces.
-An influx of requests from younger tenants have caused Amato and Brocker to rethink programming there.
+An influx of requests from younger tenants in Ulster County have caused Amato and Brocker to rethink programming there.
 Demand from SUNY New Paltz students is shifting the Black Creek community culture toward a different generation, with a huge emphasis on energetic outdoor activities and entertainment.